Digitalralf/Home-Assistant-Projects/Christmas_Lights.md

 ## Tuya chips

-Quite a while a ago tuya devices switched from using ESP based chips to their own produced chips.
+Quite a while ago Tuya devices switched from using ESP based chips to their own produced chips.
 This makes it impossible to flash existing devices with for example an ESPHome solution.
 Instead of just changing the chip, this post aims to get to a solution without changing any hardware and controlling the existing Tuya firmware from software locally without a cloud solution

 ## Local Tuya/ Tuya intergration